What is the European Central Bank?

 Spotlight on financial stability

-- Since 2014 we have been directly supervising the biggest banks in the euro area, so that you can rest assured that they can weather a rainy day.
+- Since 2014 we have also been directly supervising the biggest banks in the euro area, so that you can rest assured that they can weather a rainy day.
 Around 1200 staff are looking closely at 118 big banks and setting guidelines for the sector.

 Why supervise commercial banks?